 Oddly, the idea for this new tattoo came from watching Harry Potter and the Chamber of Secrets.
 One of my favorite parts of both the book and the movie is when Harry learns about Dumbledore’s pet phoenix, Fawkes.
 Being the well-read individual that I am, I certainly knew the legend of the phoenix rising from it’s own ashes, but for whatever reason, watching the movie on Monday made me sit up and listen – and I remembered the Janet Fitch quote from the title of this post.

-I found the image to the right on Pinterest during my quote research, and it all clicked into place: this is exactly what I wanted.
+I found the image here on Pinterest during my quote research, and it all clicked into place: this is exactly what I wanted.

 I knew right off the bat that this was what I wanted to do, and I didn’t hesitate, but I did do a little research into the symbolism of the phoenix, just to make sure.
 And here’s what I discovered: